 The "supermajority" voting provisions may discourage or deter a person from attempting to obtain control of CXP by making it more difficult to amend some provisions of our certificate of incorporation or for our stockholders to amend any provision of our bylaws, whether to eliminate provisions that have an anti-takeover effect or those that protect the interests of minority stockholders.
 The supermajority voting provisions will make it more difficult for a stockholder or stockholder group to amend our bylaws or put pressure on our board of directors to amend our certificate of incorporation to facilitate a takeover attempt.
 Adoption of the supermajority voting proposal requires only the approval of a majority of the outstanding shares of our common stock.
 If the supermajority voting proposal is adopted by less than a 66 2/3% vote, stockholders having the same percentage of voting power as those who voted in favor of its adoption will not have sufficient voting power to alter, amend or repeal these provisions at a later date.

 Proposal Six: Authorized Capital Increase Proposal.
 If this proposal is adopted, our certificate of incorporation will be amended to provide for an increase in the authorized number of shares of common stock and preferred stock which we may issue.
-Currently, our certificate of incorporation authorizes the issuance of 50,000,000 shares of our common stock, 18,571,032 of which are issued and outstanding as of October 24, 2003, and 2,000,000 shares of preferred stock, none of which are outstanding as of this time.
-As of October 24, 2003, we have 1,843,454 shares of common stock reserved for issuance pursuant to our existing stock option plans.
+Currently, our certificate of incorporation authorizes the issuance of 50,000,000 shares of our common stock, 18,520,103 of which are issued and outstanding as of October 7, 2003, and 2,000,000 shares of preferred stock, none of which are outstanding as of this time.
+As of October 7, 2003, we have 1,902,883 shares of common stock reserved for issuance pursuant to our existing stock option plans.
 The remainder of the shares of authorized common stock were not issued or subject to reservation.
 If the reclassification proposal is adopted by the holders of our common stock, but the authorized capital increase proposal is not adopted, the 50,000,000 shares of our common stock would be divided between 40,780,000 shares of Class A common stock and 9,220,000 shares of Class B common stock.
-If the authorized capital increase proposal is adopted, our certificate of incorporation will be amended to increase our authorized capitalization to 100,000,000 shares of common stock (consisting of 50,000,000 shares of Class A common stock) and 5,000,000 shares of preferred stock.
-Our board of directors believes that such an increase in the authorized number of shares of Class B common stock, Class B common stock and preferred stock will ensure that there remains a sufficient authorized number of shares of Class A common stock, Class B common stock and preferred stock will ensure that there remains a sufficient authorized number of shares of asses or assets, establishing strategic relationships with third parties, or providing options or other stock incentives to our employees, consultants or others.
-Our board of directors will determine whether, when and on what terms the issuance of shares of Class A common stock or preferred stock may be warranted in connection with any of the fore
+If the authorized capital increase proposal is adopted, our certificate of incorporation will be amended to increase our authorized capitalization to 100,000,000 shares of common stock (consisting of 50,000,000 shares of Class A common stock and 50,000,000 shares of Class B common stock) and 5,000,000 shares of preferred stock.
+Our board of directors believes that such an increase in the authorized number of shares after the reclassification for potential future stock splits, sales of our securities to raise additional capital, acquisitions of other companies or their businesses or assets, establishing strategic relationships with third parties, or providing options or other stock incentives to our employees, consultants or others.
+Our board of directors will determine whether, when and on what terms the issuance of shares of Class A common stock, Class B common stock or preferred stock may be warranted in connection with any of the foregoing purposes.
+Our board of directors believes that i